supervisely-ecosystem/deim/supervisely_integration/deepstream/README.md

 docker build -f supervisely_integration/deepstream/Dockerfile -t deim-deepstream .
 ```

-## 3. Prepare your data
+## 3. Prepare data and model
-After training your model, you will be able to download the files model.pth, model_config.yml, and model_meta.json from the Supervisely platform in the team files.
+After training your model, download the files `model.pth` (or `best.pth`), `model_config.yml`, and `model_meta.json` from Supervisely Team Files.
+Create a `data` folder on your machine and place your input video and model files there.
+The folder structure should look like this:
 ```
 data/
 ├── input_video.mp4      # your input video